Twistor spinors and extended conformal superalgebras: Extended Conformal Superalgebras

 where $i,j=0,1$ mod 2.
 For the elements $a,b\in\mathfrak{g}$ the bilinear operation satisfies the property $[a,b]=-(-1)^{|a||b|}[b,a]$ where $|a|$ corresponds to 0 or 1 for $a$ is in $\mathfrak{g}_0$ or $\mathfrak{g}_1$.
 The even part of the conformal superalgebra corresponds to the Lie algebra of conformal Killing vectors and the odd part consists of the twistor spinors in the background.
 The brackets that correspond to the bilinear operation are defined as follows.
 The even-even bracket is the ordinary Lie bracket of vector fields

 The even-odd bracket is the symmetry operator of twistor spinors which is defined from the Lie derivative of twistor spinors with respect to a conformal Killing vector in (11)

-The odd-odd bracket corresponds to the 1-form Dirac current of a twistor spinor, namely the 1-form part of the squaring map defined in (46)
+The odd-odd bracket corresponds to the 1-form Dirac current of a twistor spinor, namely the 1-form part of the squaring map defined in (62)

-Moreover, this superalgebra can be extended to a Lie superalgebra structure by defining some extra R-symmetries in the background \cite{de Medeiros Hollands}.
-In a Lie superalgebra, the bilinear multiplication defined in (56) satisfy the graded Jacobi identities.
+Moreover, this superalgebra can be extended to a Lie superalgebra by defining some extra R-symmetries in the background \cite{de Medeiros Hollands}.
+In a Lie superalgebra, the bilinear multiplication defined in (68) satisfies the graded Jacobi identities.

 Obtaining the more general symmetry operators of twistor spinors gives way to the construction of extended conformal superalgebras in conformally flat backgrounds.
 Those extended superalgebras will include all of CKY forms besides conformal Killing vectors.
 For that aim, we need to define a bracket for CKY forms.
 Indeed, CKY forms satisfy a graded Lie algebra in constant curvature backgrounds and Einstein manifolds with respect to the following bracket defined for a CKY $p$-form $\omega_1$ and a CKY $q$-form $\omega_2$